Collaboration or Corporate Capture? Quantifying NLP's Reliance on Industry Artifacts and Contributions: Survey

 \subsection{Type}

 We assigned each paper one or more type(s), most of which are self-explanatory.
-The type of paper can alternatively be thought of as the contribution(s) the authors are using to argue that their work is worthy of publication.
+The type of paper can be thought of as the contribution(s) the authors are using to argue that their work is worthy of publication.
 Unique Setting SOTA is distinct from All-Time in that the authors are only looking at a constrained version of a dataset/benchmark.
 Examples include zero/few-shot, parameter-efficient tuning, and out-of-distribution robustness.
 Interpretability \& Analysis papers dissect a pre-existing work or method to uncover additional insights.
 Split by institute type, Table \Ref{tab:paper_types} presents the types of papers surveyed.

-Despite widespread criticism, performance on benchmarks remains critical to publishing in top venues with 72 of the 100 papers claiming SOTA results.
-Academia slightly favours Interpretability \& Analysis over New Datasets and the converse is true for industry. \citet{bowman-dahl-2021-will} detail the prohibitive cost of compiling and annotating an NLP dataset, likely making it a more viable endeavour for an industry budget.
+Despite widespread criticism, performance on benchmarks remains critical to publishing in top venues with 73 SOTA claims appearing in the 100 papers.
+Industry also focuses on New Datasets. \citet{bowman-dahl-2021-will} detail the prohibitive cost of compiling and annotating an NLP dataset, likely making it a more viable endeavour for an industry budget.
 Likewise, industry produced over twice as many new Pre-Trained Models (PTMs).
 Academia focuses more on Interpetability \& Analysis work---an inherently computationally conservative research direction.

 Despite resource constraints, academia and industry published near identical quantities of both types of SOTA papers.
 One might expect the restricted environment of the Unique Setting to favour academia, both by limiting competition and possibly reducing computational requirements (e.g., parameter-efficient tuning), but this was not the case in our sample.
 A distinction between industry and academic SOTA advancements is, however, identifiable in terms of relative score improvement (see \cref{sec:degree}).